gokulethirajanT/CORE/Seeder/reference/reference.md

 **URL:** https://www.ecdc.europa.eu/assets/hiv-monitoring-preexposure/prep-monitoring-tool.html

 **Used for:**
-Ensuring uniqueness of `PSID` (pseudonymized person identifier) in the `vers` table to avoid duplicate individuals in synthetic PrEP cohorts.
-This is necessary for accurate calculation of longitudinal indicators such as initiation, continuation, and coverage across reporting periods.
+Ensuring uniqueness of VERSQ (quasi-anonymized person identifier) in the versq table is essential to avoid duplicate individuals in synthetic PrEP cohorts.
+This guarantees that each person is represented only once across linked insurance cases (VSIDs), enabling accurate calculation of longitudinal indicators such as initiation, continuation, and coverage.
+Without unique VERSQ values, patient-level stratification and cohort tracking across reporting periods would be unreliable.

 **Relevant lines:**
 > "Each person should only be counted once, even if they receive PrEP in multiple settings or during multiple periods."